Georgia Academy of Science (1980)

 - Pedagogically, problems could result by requiring science teachers to teach as science a model of divine creationism in which they have not been trained.
 Moreover, various local groups might demand that divine creation be taught according to their own religious beliefs.

-that the members of the Georgia Academy of Science oppose the teaching of "creationism" in the science curriculum.
+Be it, therefore, resolved that the members of the Georgia Academy of Science oppose the teaching of "creationism" in the science curriculum.